msubuh/rubocop/docs/index.rst

 Jobs
 ----
 Arguably one of the most frequented sections, the **Jobs** category allows employers to post vacancies and job seekers to find potential employment.
 The sheer variety of industries and roles ensures that individuals from all professions can find something pertinent.
+Please refer to `Depkes.org <https://www.depkes.org>`_ to learn more about Craigslist Jobs in USA.

 For Sale
 --------